Great Basin Murders: Suspicion in other crimes

 After his conviction, he was investigated for potential involvement in other murders, but nothing linked him to them.
 Despite this, he remains a suspect in the Great Basin Murders primarily due to the fact that they ceased after his arrest.
 In addition, Eaton remains a suspect in other cases, including the disappearance of 24-year-old Amy Wroe Bechtel, who went missing from Lander, Wyoming, on July 24, 1997.
 She was not listed as a potential Great Basin victim due to the fact that she remains missing.
 Investigators established that Eaton was seen in Lander around the time Bechtel went missing, but he refused to cooperate with them on this matter and has not been ruled out as a suspect.

 Eaton is also the prime suspect in an unrelated series of murders committed during the 1970s, again committed in the Great Basin area.
 On July 14, 1972, a rancher in rural Elko County, Nevada, found the naked and decomposed body of a woman who has never been identified.
 Before dumping the body, the perpetrator posed her body post-mortem and made it resemble the shape of a crucifix.
 The woman, nicknamed "Starr Valley Jane Doe", had been murdered months prior to discovery, having been shot twice in the head with a .22 caliber handgun.
 Like other victims of the Great Basin Killer, the Jane Doe was a white female, between the ages of 17 and 25 at the time of death, about 5'5" tall, weighed about 55 kilograms and had light red hair.
 Investigators suspect that her murder is related to the Elko County Jane Doe, whose corpse was discovered on November 16, 1993.
-Although the murders occurred 21 years apart, police assume that both cases were committed by the same individual, as he beaten and shot his victims in an identical manner.
-In addition, both had been dumped near the I-80, and both had been posed in shapes that resemble crosses.
+Although the murders occurred 21 years apart, police assume that both cases were committed by the same individual, as he beat and shot his victims in an identical manner.
+In addition, both had been dumped near I-80 and both had been posed in shapes that resemble crosses.
 Authorities from Nevada State Police Department discussed a possible connection between the murders and Eaton in 2009, but the results of the discussion were never made public and no other charges were filed against him.

 Eaton is also a suspect in the murders of two other unidentified women found in Elko County - the "Devil's Gate Jane Doe" and the "Thousand Springs Jane Doe".
 The first victim was found by a hunter in a shallow ditch on October 2, 1972.
 She was a white or Hispanic female, between the ages of 15 and 18, who had been killed about 12 weeks before her body was found.
 The second victim was found by hikers in a desert on July 16, 1974.
 She was in her mid-20s and her body was set on fire post-mortem, leaving only her skeletal remains behind.